leksah/leksah/docs/installing.rst

 Leksah collects information about all installed packages on your system that will take some time (minutes to half an hour) the first time.
-Errors occuring in this metadata collection step indicate only that Leksah has not succeeded to extract the source locations and comments from a module or package; they are not consequential, except that some metainformation may be missing.
+Errors occurring in this metadata collection step indicate only that Leksah has not succeeded to extract the source locations and comments from a module or package; they are not consequential, except that some metainformation may be missing.
 The metadata is cached and future starts